 The more challenging IGCSE course ensures that pupils attain a greater grasp of language skills to prepare them for study in the Sixth Form.

 The course requires that they understand, and can convey information about, topics including Health, Relationships, Free Time and the Media, Holidays, Home and Local Area, Environment, School and Future Plans, Current and Future Jobs, and World Problems.

 Pupils are examined in the skills of listening, reading, speaking and writing.
 We supplement the core textbooks with authentic materials from magazines, newspapers, radio, television and the Internet.

-French, German and Spanish are offered at A-Level course and each department follow the AQA specification.
+French, German and Spanish are offered at A level and each department follows the AQA specification.

 Great emphasis is placed upon spending time in the home of a language, and all pupils are strongly urged to participate in an exchange scheme or some form of study abroad.
 Such experiences allow pupils to immerse themselves in the life and culture of a nation.

-Each department has a native Foreign Language Assistant to conduct one-to-one or small group speaking sessions with sixth formers.
-Sixth formers can also take part in the language leader scheme as part of their Community Service and learn the basics of how to teach languages in a primary setting while also assisting younger Norwich School pupils in their Modern Foreign Language (MFL) lessons and gain a leadership award.
+Each department has a native Foreign Language Assistant to conduct one-to-one or small group speaking sessions with Sixth Formers.
+Sixth Form pupils can also take part in the Language Leader Programme as part of their Community Service and learn the basics of how to teach languages in a primary setting while also assisting younger Norwich School pupils in their Modern Foreign Language (MFL) lessons and gain a leadership award.

 Furthermore, we offer a variety of extra-curricular opportunities such as debating competitions, revision conferences and study day trips.